nodejs/node/doc/api/test.md

 ## `only` tests

-If Node.js is started with the [`--test-only`][] command-line option, it is possible to skip all tests except for a selected subset by passing the `only` option to the tests that should run.
+If Node.js is started with the [`--test-only`][] command-line option, or test isolation is disabled, it is possible to skip all tests except for a selected subset by passing the `only` option to the tests that should run.
 When a test with the `only` option is set, all subtests are also run.
 If a suite has the `only` option set, all tests within the suite are run, unless it has descendants with the `only` option set, in which case only those tests are run.